hashicorp/consul/website/source/docs/platform/k8s/service-sync.html.md

 ### Sync Enable/Disable

-All Consul services visible with the given Consul ACL token to the sync process will be synced to Kubernetes.
+All Consul services visible to the sync process based on its given ACL token will be synced to Kubernetes.

 There is no way to change this behavior per service.
 For the opposite sync